27 Types of Construction Vehicles with Their Names, Pictures, and Features

 Forklift

 Forklifts are one of the most common types of construction vehicles found in all types of building areas, including warehouses.
 They are compact, highly maneuverable, and tough enough to lift bricks or steel pallets from one place to another.
-Forklifts come with multiple fuel systems and lifting capabilities, which makes them perfect for both indoor and outdoor projects.
+As versatile construction machines, forklifts come with multiple fuel systems and lifting capabilities, which makes them perfect for both indoor and outdoor projects.

 These are the key features of these construction vehicles and their names: